Jsfain/FAT32/README.md

 The requirements for these physical disk interfacing functions can be found in their description in the header file.

 NOTE: This project was tested by using the [AVR-SDCard module](https://github.com/Jsfain/AVR-SDCard) as the physical disk layer.
-The required source files from that module have also been included in this repo for reference, but they are not considered part of the AVR-FAT module.
+I've included source files from that module in this repo for reference, but they are not considered part of the AVR-FAT module.

 ### Additional Files